DHI/react-components/packages/react-components-lab/README.md

 This package primarily serves as the incubator for components that are not yet ready to move to the core package/library.

-As developers use and test the components and report issues, the maintainers learn more about shortcomings of the components: missing features, accessibility issues, bugs, API design, etc. The older and more used a component is, the less likely it is that new issues will be found and subsequently need to introduce breaking changes.
+As developers use and test the components and report issues, the maintainers learn more about shortcomings of the components: missing features, accessibility issues, bugs, API design, etc. The older and more used a component is, the less likely it is that new issues will be found and subsequently need to introduce breaking changes

 This package is created using [TypeScript](https://www.typescriptlang.org/) and [MaterialUI](https://material-ui.com/), built using [Yarn](https://classic.yarnpkg.com/en/) and bundled using [TSDX](https://tsdx.io/).